nephio-project/docs/content/en/docs/guides/contributor-guides/helm-to-operator-codegen-sdk-developer-guide.md

 ```

 ### Flow-3.1: KRM to Runtime-Object
 The conversion process relies on the "k8s.io/apimachinery/pkg/runtime" package.
 Currently, only the API version "v1" is supported.
-The supported kinds for the Runtime Object method include: Deployment, Service, Secret, Role, RoleBinding, ClusterRoleBinding, PersistentVolumeClaim, StatefulSet, ServiceAccount, ClusterRole, PriorityClass, ConfigMap
+The supported kinds for the Runtime Object method include: Deployment, Service, Secret, Role, RoleBinding, ClusterRoleBinding, PersistentVolumeClaim, StatefulSet, ServiceAccount, ClusterRole, PriorityClass, ConfigMap.

 ### Flow-3.2: Runtime-Object to JSON
 Firstly, the SDK performs a typecast of the runtime object to its actual data type.
 For instance, if the Kubernetes Kind is "Service," the SDK typecasts the runtime object to the specific data type corev1.Service.
 Then, it conducts a Depth-First Search (DFS) traversal over the corev1.Service object using reflection.
 During this traversal, the SDK generates a JSON structure that encapsulates information about the struct hierarchy, including corresponding data types and values.
 This transformation results in a JSON representation of the corev1.Service object's structure and content.

 #### DFS Algorithm Cases

 The DFS function iterates over the runtime object, traversing its structure in a Depth-First Search manner.
 During this traversal, it constructs the JSON structure while inspecting each attribute for its data type and value.
-Attributes that have default values in the runtime object but are not explicitly set in the .yaml file are omitted from the conversion process.
+Attributes that have default values in the runtime object but are not explicitly set in the *.yaml* file are omitted from the conversion process.
 This ensures that only explicitly defined attributes with their corresponding values are included in the resulting JSON structure.
-The function follows this flow to accurately capture the structure, data types, and values of the Kubernetes resource while excluding default attributes that are not explicitly configured in the .yaml file.
+The function follows this flow to accurately capture the structure, data types, and values of the Kubernetes resource while excluding default attributes that are not explicitly configured in the *.yaml* file.

 A) Base-Cases: